carlo-mr/coding-and-cooking/_posts/2019-07-13-accelerate.md

 Computers should perform repetitive tasks so people can focus on solving problems.
 Therefore the less manual effort for deployments is needed the better it is.
 Also together with everything stored in version control it should be possible to easily replicate the production environment (without production data) in testing to be able to investigate errors.

-### Implement continous integration (CI)
+### Implement continuous integration (CI)

-Integrating each persons work at least daily wiht a following build including tests reduces the risk of integration problems compared to long lived feature branches and allows teams to develop cohesive software more rapidly.
+Integrating each persons work at least daily with a following build including tests reduces the risk of integration problems compared to long lived feature branches and allows teams to develop cohesive software more rapidly.
 See also [Martin Fowler on Continuous Integration](https://martinfowler.com/articles/continuousIntegration.html).

 ### Use trunk-based development methods